 We offer field trips and educational visits to mainstream schools, specialist provisions including special schools and Pupil Referral Units, as well as local community groups.

-To arrange a visit, please contact our Education & Outreach Manager Kath on firstname.lastname@example.org
+To arrange a visit, please contact our Visitor & Education Manager Abby on firstname.lastname@example.org

 If you have any old garden items that you no longer need – don’t throw them out!
 We’ll accept tools such as trowels, secateurs, garden canes, string, watering cans etc. as long as they’re in a useable condition and not broken.

-If you can help, please email Kath at email@example.com
+If you can help, please email Abby at email@example.com

 Are you an enthusiastic gardener with experience of growing your own vegetables or maintaining an allotment?
 We’re looking for a volunteer to lend a hand with maintaining our raised beds, digging and turning soil, sowing seeds, weeding, and organically protecting crops from pests!